ATXtoday City Guide Play Banner

 You know it’s Cheep Up Charlies when you see that cute little neon face.

-This fest claims to be the first and only electronic musical festival in the US that exclusively showcases women + gender-expansive artists.
+This fest claims to be the first and only electronic music festival in the US that exclusively showcases women + gender-expansive artists.

 Thousands will gather to walk through east Austin during the historic parade, followed by a celebration in the park with food, kid-friendly activities, and live music.

-Tune in for five days of independent films made by the Asian and Asian American diasporas.
+Tune in for independent films made by the Asian and Asian American diasporas.

 Grab a friend (or a few) for some line dancing, arts + crafts inspired by summer camp, snacks and drinks for purchase, and karaoke with special guests in the amphitheater.